Kautenja/PotatoChips/README.md

 **Mini Boss** is an emulation and re-envisioning of the Yamaha [Yamaha YM2612][YM2612] audio processing unit from the [Sega Mega Drive & Sega Genesis][SegaMD].
-Boss Fight provides the key functionality of a single operator from Yamaha YM2612, in addition to some hacks, omissions, and re-envisioned features, namely,
+Mini Boss provides the key functionality of a single operator from Yamaha YM2612, in addition to some hacks, omissions, and re-envisioned features, namely,